mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 configuration until the next restart.

 ```
-'listener' - Destroy a listener
+destroy listener - Destroy a listener

 Usage: destroy listener SERVICE NAME

+Parameters:
+NAME Listener to destroy

+The listener is stopped and it will be removed on the next restart of MaxScale

+Example: destroy listener my-listener
 ```

 ## Monitors